 You can change the functions of your phone's keypad keys from the factory defaults, although this is typically not necessary.
 This process is also known as remapping.
 If you want to change the function of a key, you must specify the phone model and key to change, as well as the new function for the key.
-See Setting Base Profile
+See Default Feature Key Layouts to find the key number for each key.